googlefonts/how-to-hint-variable-fonts/README.md

 **Step 1.** Autohinting a Variable Font

 VTT includes an Autohinter for Latin fonts.
 The Autohinter makes use of a lightweight hinting strategy that focuses on fitting common heights, such as x-height, cap height, ascender, descender to heights stored in the Control Value Table (CVT).
-This strategy anchors these key heights to the grid, thereby maintaining consistency in heights across a font family.
+This strategy anchors these key heights to the grid, thereby maintaining consistency in heights across glyphs with common heights, as well as across a font family.
 This method of grid-fitting also helps to reduce blur and minimizes distortion.

 Follow these steps to Autohint a Latin font: